Image Source: freedigitalphotos.net / zirconicusso

 How To Detox Your Body After Chemotherapy & Radiation

 Once chemotherapy and radiation are finished and these strong treatments have done their work, the body is filled with toxins.
 Radiation can damage healthy cells and create toxic buildup and if you think about it, even cancer cells themselves become toxins as they wither up and die from the treatments.
+The body does its best to get rid of all this, but I certainly felt the difference after a good bowel cleanse subsequent to chemotherapy, and many others have reported the same.

 Make sure you’re strong enough to undergo cleansing, however.
-Consult with your physician or naturopath before embarking on a cleansing path.
+Consult with your physician or naturopath before embarking on cleansing.
 You might find it necessary to wait a number of weeks or even months if you are too weak but the sooner you get started detoxing, the better you will feel.
 Even if you are too weak, you can still increase your water intake, do some gentle exercise and begin juicing (for more on juicing, keep reading).

 How To Detox Your Body After Chemotherapy & Radiation – 10 Tips